Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 The most frequently used fields in each `ASTEROIDGROUP` block are the following:

+* `name`: a unique, machine-readable name.
+Must not contain spaces.
-* `name`: a descriptive name.
-If `RenameAsteroids = True` is set in the settings file, this name will replace the generic "Ast." in the asteroids' name.
+* `title`: a descriptive name.
+If `RenameAsteroids = True` is set in the [settings file](@ref options), this name will replace the generic "Ast." in the asteroids' name.
 * `centralBody`: the name of the object the asteroids will orbit.
 Must exactly match the name of an in-game celestial body.
-* `spawnRate`: the relative odds that a newly spawned asteroid will belong to that group.
-Must be a nonnegative number.
-For forward compatibility, this number should be given as asteroids detected per day, but, at present, only the ratio to all the other `spawnRate` values matters.
+* `spawnRate`: must be a nonnegative number.
+If `UseCustomSpawner = True` is set in the [settings file](@ref options), this value gives the number of asteroids detected per Earth day.
+    If `UseCustomSpawner = False`, only the ratio to all the other `spawnRate` values matters.
 * `orbitSize`: a block describing how far from `centralBody` the asteroid's orbit is found.
 Parameters:
     - `type`: Describes which orbital element is constrained by `min` and `max`.
 Allowed values are SemimajorAxis, Periapsis, or Apoapsis.